-Our fundamental beliefs state that the Bible trying to express Divine Truths in human language is like “trying to teach quantum physics to a baby.”
-If we can appreciate that complexity, why do we think the ancient Hebrew, with their limited understanding of the world they were in, let alone the universe, were any more prepared for actual quantum physics?
+Our (the Seventh-Day Adventist) fundamental beliefs state that the Bible trying to express Divine Truths in human language is like “trying to teach quantum physics to a baby.”
+If we can appreciate that kind of complexity, why do we think the ancient Hebrew, with their limited understanding of the world they were in, let alone the vastness of the universe, were any more prepared for actual quantum physics?
 Was Moses ready for fission, fusion, infinite expansion, background microwave radiation, black holes, supernovae, or space-time?
 We didn’t even figure out that gravity existed until Isaac Newton fell asleep under an apple tree, and we still don’t really know what it is.

 This is not an insult to Moses by the way.
-Genesis 1 is about God, not science.
+It’s a question of authorial intent.
+Maybe Genesis 1 is about Big G – God, not scientific history.
 If I went back in time and gave Moses my iPhone he’d likely have me stoned to death for being in league with demonic forces.
 He would not understand what I was showing him.
 However, when I handed one to my kids, they were able to use it intuitively.
 They nor I can tell you how or why phones work, but we are able to properly use them.
-Maybe Moses didn’t necessarily need to know how creation worked any more than I need to know how my phone does.
-Maybe he knew how to make what he understood about Yahweh intuitive to the children of Israel.
-Is it possible that we are expecting, not too much from Moses, but something different than he was tasked to provide?
+We know things about the phone and it’s usefulness and purposes without having the intricate knowledge of its parts.
+Maybe The author of Genesis didn’t necessarily need to know how creation worked any more than I need to know how my phone does.
+Instead, maybe the author knew how to make what he understood about Yahweh intuitive to the children of Israel.
+Is it possible that we are expecting… not too much from Genesis, but something different than it was tasked to provide?

 Is it unthinkable that the omnipotent Divine Source thought “If I’m going to express the unknowable, I’m going to have to predominantly use metaphors and stories?
 I’ll have to elicit questions to activate contemplation.”
 (For evidence of this, see basically all the red print parables Jesus left in your King James Bible.)